nv-morpheus/Morpheus/docs/source/extra_info/glossary.md

 [NVIDIA GPU Cloud](https://catalog.ngc.nvidia.com/) is the official location for Morpheus and many other NVIDIA Docker containers.

 ## node
-An individual node in the MRC graph.
+An individual node in the MRC pipeline.
 In Morpheus, MRC nodes are constructed by [stages](#stage).

 ## operator
 Refers to small-reusable MRC nodes contained in the `mrc.core.operators` Python module which perform common tasks such as: